datalayer/jupyter-ai-agents/README.md

 pip install datalayer_pycrdt==0.12.17
 ```

-Or clone this repository and install it from source.
+Or clone this repository and install it from source:

 ```bash
 git clone https://github.com/datalayer/jupyter-ai-agents